Hjdskes/2048/doc/Deliverable4/SprintPlan5.md

 ### Story 2
 As a user, I want to see how tiles are moving in order to gain a better understanding of the game.

+### Story 3
+As a user, I want to be able to undo a move that I am not happy with.

+### Story 4
+As a user, I want to have the option to redo the move I made after I have undone it.